By Daniel Teetor, Michigan chapter

-Roaring 20’s is a 1929, 28’ Model 17 Custom Runabout with the stylish double-upswept deck.
-The 28’ triple-cockpit models represent the top of the line Chris-Craft prewar runabouts and relatively few of these are seen today.
+Roaring 20’s is a 1929, 28-foot Chris-Craft Model 17 Custom Runabout with the stylish double-upswept deck.
+The triple-cockpit models represent the top of the line Chris-Craft prewar runabouts and relatively few of these are seen today.

-The 28’ model featured the unique torque compensating aft bottom surface.
+This model features the unique torque compensating aft bottom surface.
 Approximately 6 feet from the transom the port chine begins to drop and at the transom it is about 1 ¼ inches lower than the starboard chine.
 At planing speeds this bottom shape will lift the port chine to compensate for the propeller torque.

 Hull #3095 was shipped from Algonac to a western Michigan dealer in July of 1929 with a 200hp Kermath motor.
 My father, Jackson Teetor, found this boat for sale in Chicago and purchased it in 1966.
 The seller, who was perhaps the fourth or fifth owner, had information that the Kermath motor had been upgraded to the 225hp model sometime around 1935.

 Dad kept the boat at various places around Lake St. Clair until he built a boathouse near Algonac on the North Channel of the St. Clair River.
 Most of the hull was original but in 1992 extensive restoration work was performed on the boat by Mayea Boat Works in nearby Fair Haven.